If you’re not sure how to write a personal assistant CV, we’ll run through what you need to know in... Read more...

 Here are some brilliant examples of design-focused CVs to give you a bit of inspiration.

-Hiring managers will be wading through piles of CVs that are essentially the same, so add value to yours by including evidence of your skills.
+Hiring managers will be wading through piles of CVs that are essentially the same, so stand out by including evidence of your skills.

 If you can, add a link to an online portfolio or examples of your work.
 This could include reports you’ve written or press releases you’ve produced, for example.

 If you managed your company’s blog or have your own website, add a link to it.
 If you coordinated a marketing campaign, include examples of marketing collateral you produced.
-If you spoke at an event, add a link to a video.
+Have you spoken at an event?
+If so, add a link to a video.

 Your assertions that you’re highly skilled will have more clout if they’re backed up by tangible evidence.